mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

   * limitations of object size that can be encrypted
   * less performant

+## S3 Bucket Key

+* An encryption key cached in s3, created from KMS master key
+* This bucket key generates data key to encrypt object, reducing the call to KMS Service
+* One bucket key is generated per caller  (user, IAM Role assumed by a user...)
+* Maximizes cost redution of KMS when fewer callers, multiple objects to call for a limited time period
+* Compatible with XKS, CloudHSM

 ## CloudHSM

 * can create a cluster.
 Can add or remove nodes up to 28.